 Prior to the Business Combination, the membership structure of Intuitive Machines, LLC included membership units.
-In conjunction with the closing of the Business Combination, the Company effectuated a recapitalization whereby all membership units were converted to common units of Intuitive Machines, LLC and Intuitive Machines, Inc. implemented a revised class structure including Class A common stock having one vote per share and no economic rights, and Class C Common Stock having three votes per share and no economic rights.
+In conjunction with the closing of the Business Combination, the Company effectuated a recapitalization whereby all membership units were converted to common units of Intuitive Machines, LLC and Intuitive Machines, Inc. implemented a revised class structure including Class A common stock having one vote per share and economic rights, Class B common stock having one vote per share and no economic rights.
 Shares of the Company's Class B Common Stock and Class C Common Stock do not participate in the earnings or losses of the Company and are therefore not participating securities.
 The Company has determined that the calculation of loss per unit for periods prior to the Business Combination would not be meaningful to the users of these consolidated financial statements.
 Therefore, net loss per share information has not been presented for periods prior to the Business Combination on February 13, 2023.
 The basic and diluted net income per share for the year ended December 31, 2023 represent only the period of February 13, 2023 to December 31, 2023.